ethanmock/IEDR/README.md

-# Intrinsic Extrinsic Disentangled Recommendation
+# Intrinsic Extrinsic Disentangled Recommendation (IEDR)

+This is the source code for the Intrinsic Extrinsic Disentangled Recommendation (IEDR) model proposed in the paper "Intrinsic and Extrinsic Factor Disentanglement for Recommendation in Various Context Scenarios" published on _Transactions on Information Systems (TOIS)_.

 ## The instructions to create the environment for IEDR.